VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 ```
 8. Bubble sort algorithm.

-The bubble sort is also inefficient sorting algorithm, but for small arrays it is commonly used like the insertion sort, because is very simple for implementation.
+The bubble sort is also inefficient sorting algorithm, but for small arrays it is commonly used like the insertion sort, because it is very simple for implementation.
 Some sorting routines use the bubble sort when implement the quick sort, merge sort and bucket sort.
 In our library we prefer the insertion sort algorithm.
 Our selection was made randomly without some mathematical arguments.
 We was suggested for the insertion sort choice from the book of Manolis Lukakis.

 The static methods which apply the bubble sort are the following:

 ```js
 SortLib.bubble_sort(array, sort_mode); // returns {array, indices}
 ```
-and for the sorted array only you may use
+and for the sorted array only, you may use

 ```js
 SortLib.bubble_sort_array(array, sort_mode);